New Town Hall (Dresden): History

-As early as 1870/1875, the Old Town Hall on Altmarkt no longer offered enough space for the city administration, so the then Lord Mayor Paul Alfred Stübel began discussing a new building shortly after taking office in 1880.
-However, it was not until 1888 that a corresponding council resolution was passed.
-It was not until 1901 that an architectural competition for a new town hall was announced.
-Under the title Im Wettbewerbe für das neue Rathaus in Dresden preisgekrönte und angekaufte Entwürfe nebst dem amtlichen Entwurfe des städtischen Hochbauamtes / Eigentum der Stadt Dresden / Für die Gebrüder der städtischen Kollegien bestimmt, the Römmler & Jonas collotype company produced a two-part portfolio.
-The architect Karl Roth (1875–1932) from Darmstadt received one of the four prizes for his entry (no first prize was awarded) and the new town hall was built from 1905 to 1910 on the basis of his design under the joint supervision of the architects Karl Roth and Edmund Bräter (1855–1925), for which, among other things, the neo-classical Prussian House and the Palais Loß from 1765 were demolished.
-The foundation stone for the New Town Hall was laid on September 29, 1905, with the last King of Saxony, Friedrich August III, also striking three hammer blows.
+As early as 1870–1875, the Old Town Hall on no longer offered enough space for the city administration, so the then Lord Mayor Paul Alfred Stübel began discussing a new building shortly after taking office in 1880.
+However, it was not until 1888 that a corresponding council resolution was passed, and not until 1901 that an architectural competition for a new town hall was announced.
+Under the title ', the Römmler & Jonas collotype company produced a two-part portfolio.
+The architect Karl Roth (1875–1932) from Darmstadt received one of the four prizes for his entry (no first prize was awarded) and the New Town Hall was built from 1905 to 1910 on the basis of his design under the joint supervision of the architects Karl Roth and Edmund Bräter (1855–1925), for which, among other things, the neo-classical Prussian House and the from 1765 were demolished.
+The foundation stone for the New Town Hall was laid on 29 September 1905, with the last King of Saxony, Friedrich August III, also striking three hammer blows.
 The shell of the building with its sandstone façade and high pitched roofs was completed in 1908, although there were considerable financing problems: for example, the town hall tower could only be erected thanks to generous support from the Güntz Foundation.
+(Note: The Güntz Foundation was a foundation set up by Justus Friedrich Güntz (1801-1875) in 1865, whose funds were to be used for charitable purposes and to beautify the town.)
 The following two years were spent working on the ornate interior, with the ballrooms being painted by Eugen Bracht.
-The official inauguration took place on October 1, 1910.
+The official inauguration took place on 1 October 1910.